 - Flag atypical staining patterns that may suggest non‑mycobacterial acid‑fast organisms (e.g., Nocardia, Rhodococcus) or technical artifacts.

 Machine‑learning models trained on thousands of annotated slides are now capable of delivering diagnostic reports within minutes of slide acquisition.
-In high‑burden regions, this rapid turnaround can dramatically shorten the time between patient presentation and appropriate therapy, ultimately lowering transmission rates That's the part that actually makes a difference..
+In high‑burden regions, this rapid turnaround can dramatically shorten the time between patient presentation and appropriate therapy, ultimately lowering transmission rates Simple, but easy to overlook..

 Sustainable and Safer Protocols